Nuwn/Unity-Toolsets/README.md

 ```

 ## SaveSystem
-This homemade save system saves encrypted Json files to "MyGames" instead of PlayPrefs or databases.<br>
+This homemade save system saves encrypted Byte64 files to APPDATA instead of PlayPrefs or databases.<br>

-Inspired more by MongoDB.<br>
+Tested for PC, Android.

-Save system makes use of [Lazy's Global Coroutine](https://github.com/Lazy-Solutions/Unity.CoroutineUtility) and Newtonsoft.json.<br>
+Save system makes use of [Lazy's Global Coroutine](https://github.com/Lazy-Solutions/Unity.CoroutineUtility).<br>
 It allowes the use of coroutine during saves to avoid spikes, to save 1 file every frame.<br>
 Stutter can still happen if one is to save a massive dump.